MistyCommunity/Documentation/src/content/onboarding/3-ways-to-interact-with-misty/api-explorer.md

 ## Face Training & Recognition - BETA
 Misty's ability to recognize faces is under development.
 To try face training and recognition, follow these steps.

-1. If you are using Misty 1 Beta version, make sure the 820 Dev Kit board mounted on Misty’s right side is on.
+1. If you are using Misty 1 Beta version, make sure the Intrinsyc Open-Q 820 Development Kit board mounted on Misty’s right side is on.
 2. Make sure that the light on Misty’s HD camera (located above her eyes on Misty I Beta) is solid blue.
 3. At the top of the API Explorer window, enter either the IP address of your robot (from the Info tab of the companion app) or its name and click the **Connect** button.
 The message "Connected successfully" should appear at the bottom of the window. ![Connect button](../../../assets/images/connect_button.png)
 4. Scroll down to the **Misty Alpha & Beta Commands** section of the API Explorer and click **I understand...** if you have not already done so.
 Clicking "I understand..." indicates that you are aware that Misty's Alpha and Beta features are currently not complete and may not function as intended.  ![I understand button](../../../assets/images/i_understand.png)